SpaghettiCoder-official/LightsOut-Graphed/README.md

 LightsOut-Graphed
 =========
-Python implement of graphed lights out game simulation &amp; test program
+Python implement of graphed lights out game solution &amp; test program

 How to execute
 ==========